-6.207.010.
+6.07.010.
 Permit-Required-Fee.

-- (a) It is unlawful for any person to conduct, operate or keep any kennel, pet shop, pet trimminggrooming parlor, or zoo, animal menagerie or similar establishment where animals are kept for display or viewing without first obtaining a permit from the administrator. - (b) The annual permit fee for the abovean animal facilities establishment or facility shall be established as set forth in a from time to time by resolution of adopted by the city council. - (c) Applicants shall obtain any applicable zoning permits prior to requesting a permit under this title.
+- (a) It is unlawful for any person to conduct, operate or keep any kennel, pet shop, grooming parlor, zoo, animal menagerie or similar establishment where animals are kept for display or viewing without first obtaining a permit from the administrator. - (b) The annual permit fee for an animal establishment or facility shall be established as set forth in a resolution adopted by the city council. - (c) Applicants shall obtain any applicable zoning permits prior to requesting a permit under this title.

-6.2007.020.
-License-Permit Aapplication.
+6.07.020.
+Permit application.

-- (a) An application for a permit to operate a kennel, public aquarium, pet shop, pet grooming parlor, or animal menageriean animal establishment or facility shall be made in writing to the administrator on a form approved by the administrator.
-Applicant shall provide all information requested by the administrator related to the proposed facility, including but not limited to the types of animals to be maintained for any purpose, together with the approximate number of each type.
-Not later than ten days after receipt of the application by the administrator, the place of housing for which the permit is requested will be examined by the administrator. - (b) The administrator may establish regulations and standards related to the maximum number and species of animals to be maintained; construction, sanitation and maintenance of facilities; and other regulations and standards in conformity with and for the purpose of carrying out the intent of this chapter. - (c) Prior to the issuance of the permit, an animal control officer may conduct an inspection.

-(d) No permit shall be issued or renewed unless and until all general regulations relating to animals as set forth in this title are complied with.
+- (a) An application for a permit to operate an animal establishment or facility shall be made in writing to the administrator on a form approved by the administrator.
+Applicant shall provide all information requested by the administrator related to the proposed facility, including but not limited to the types of animals to be maintained for any purpose, together with the approximate number of each type. - (b) The administrator may establish regulations and standards related to the maximum number and species of animals to be maintained; construction, sanitation and maintenance of facilities; and other regulations and standards in conformity with and for the purpose of carrying out the intent of this chapter. - (c) Prior to the issuance of the permit, an animal control officer may conduct an inspection. - (d) No permit shall be issued or renewed unless and until all general regulations relating to animals as set forth in this title are complied with.
 Failure of an applicant to comply with the requirements of the permit, this chapter, or applicable state law constitutes just cause for denial or revocation of a permit.

-6.2007.030.
-Regulations Conditions relating to animal establishments.
+6.07.030.
+Conditions relating to animal establishments.

-Every person within the city who owns, conducts, manages or operates any animal establishments for which a permit is required by this title shall comply with each-all of the following conditions:
+Every person within the city who owns, conducts, manages or operates any animal establishment for which a permit is required by this title shall comply with all of the following conditions: